 Getting Started with FireSim

-To get started with FireSim, you can find our extensive documentation and getting-started guide at docs.fires.im.
+To get started with FireSim, you can find our extensive documentation and getting-started guides at docs.fires.im.
 The FireSim codebase is open-source at github.com/firesim/firesim and we welcome pull requests and issues.
 You can also get help from the FireSim user community on our User Forum.
 Additionally, we frequently run tutorials at various conferences and events; for overview purposes, you can find the most recent slide decks at fires.im/tutorial-recent (you should still follow docs.fires.im for the most up to date getting-started guide).

 Recent News